Table of Contents

-Quantization error is caused during acquisition of data.
-It is synonymous to rounding error.
-In order to explain this, a real time signal has been artificially modified to an extreme to show the difference between a signal sampled with adequate amplitude resolution and the same signal sampled with insufficient amplitude resolution.
+Quantization error is caused during the acquisition of data.
+It is synonymous with rounding error.
+In order to explain this, a real-time signal has been artificially modified to an extreme to show the difference between a signal sampled with adequate amplitude resolution and the same signal sampled with insufficient amplitude resolution.
 Also, this example was taken into the frequency domain to demonstrate how quantization error can affect the spectrum of the signal.

 Challenge faced in Amplitude Quantization Error

 Amplitude Quantization Error is typically caused by not having sufficient amplitude resolution to accurately capture the exact amplitude of the signal.
-With the modern ADC’s using 24 or even 16-bit resolution this is not typically a problem, however, measurement systems with fewer bits of amplitude resolution can compromise the data.
+With modern ADCs using 24 or even 16-bit resolution, this is not typically a problem, however, measurement systems with fewer bits of amplitude resolution can compromise the data.

 Figure 1: Data sampled with adequate

-However, under rare circumstances if the transducer used has a very low sensitivity (e.g. 1µV/EU) and and the system gain is not adjusted to use the full ADC range, this can lead to the amplitude not having adequate resolution to accurately described the signal.
-If only ±1 V or less of the ±10 V available of the ADC range is used there are far fewer levels which can be used to define the signal level.
+However, under rare circumstances, if the transducer used has a very low sensitivity (e.g. 1µV/EU) and the system gain is not adjusted to using the full ADC range, this can lead to the amplitude not having an adequate resolution to accurately describe the signal.
+If only ±1 V or less of the ±10 V available of the ADC range is used there are far fewer levels that can be used to define the signal level.

 Taking a closer look, it appears there is a discrepancy in the amplitudes of the two signals (Figure 4).
 Further investigation into this was to bandpass the time signals (w/o quantization error and w/ quantization error) around the frequencies of the 2 dominant peaks in the spectral data (2 Hz and 58 Hz).
 The RMS values of each of these 2 bandpass time signals were calculated and there is very close agreement to those values in the spectral calculations

 There are two quick solutions to the problem of amplitude quantization error.
-First is to use the appropriate transducer for the range of levels measured with the transducer and the second is to apply gain to the signal to use at least 50% of the available ADC range of the measurement system.
-In most cases one or both suggestions used together will resolve the situation of inadequate amplitude resolution.
+The first is to use the appropriate transducer for the range of levels measured with the transducer and the second is to apply gain to the signal to use at least 50% of the available ADC range of the measurement system.
+In most cases, one or both suggestions used together will resolve the situation of inadequate amplitude resolution.